gnolang/gno/docs/how-to-guides/effective-gno.md

 `avl.Tree` using an ID.
 It only loads the post with the specified ID, without loading any other posts.

-In the future, we plan to add internal "map" support that will be as efficient as an `avl.Tree` but with a more idiomatic API.
-For now, consider storing things in slices when you know the structure will stay small, and consider using `avl.Tree` each time you can make direct access.
+In the future, we plan to add built-in "map" support that will match the efficienty of an `avl.Tree` while offering a more intuitive API.
+Until then, if you're dealing with a compact dataset, it's probably best to use slices.
+For larger datasets where you need to quickly retrieve elements by keys, `avl.Tree` is the way to go.

 You can also create SQL-like indexes by having multiple `avl.Tree` instances for different fields.
 For example, you can have an `avl.Tree` for ID to *post, then